mlapin/cvpr14mtl/README.md

-Multitask Learning for Scene Classification
+Multitask Representation Learning
 =========

-This is the source code used to produce results reported in the paper:
+This code was used to produce results reported in the following paper:

-Maksim Lapin, Bernt Schiele and Matthias Hein **Scalable Multitask Representation Learning for Scene Classification** In _IEEE Conference on Computer Vision and Pattern Recognition (CVPR)_, 2014
+Maksim Lapin, Bernt Schiele and Matthias Hein
+**Scalable Multitask Representation Learning for Scene Classification**
+In _IEEE Conference on Computer Vision and Pattern Recognition (CVPR)_, 2014

-Feel free to send your questions to:
+Feel free to contact [Maksim Lapin](http://www.mpi-inf.mpg.de/~mlapin/)
-[Maksim Lapin](www.mpi-inf.mpg.de/~mlapin/) (mlapin@mpi-inf.mpg.de)

-The software was tested on Debian GNU/Linux 7.4 (wheezy) using MATLAB version R2013a and GCC version 4.4.
+The software was tested on Debian GNU/Linux 7.4 (wheezy) using MATLAB R2013a and GCC 4.4.

 Getting Started